Conciliation: A Completely New Approach

 Conciliation Is a Team Effort

-Solution-Focused Conciliation offers both legal protection and a process where both parties emerge with an agreement that embodies priorities, fits the lifestyle of everyone involved, and meets financial expectations.
+Solution-Focused Conciliation developed by The Resolution Center offers both legal protection and a proven process where both parties emerge with an agreement that embodies priorities, fits the lifestyle of everyone involved, and meets financial expectations.

 What we do:

 - Our Mediators help parties define the issues and the deep-felt needs underlying each party’s position.
-The Mediator then guides the parties through each—helping them define options for addressing each issue in a way the party can live with.
+The Mediator then guides the parties to define options for addressing each issue in a way both can live with.
 Then, a legally binding agreement which expresses the decisions of the parties is filed with the court.
 Offering far more flexibility than a court is able, Solution-Focused Conciliation allows the parties to control the decisions with which they must live.

-- Our Conflict Coaches work with parties to identify communication habits that inflame the situation rather than working through it.
-Coaches then help parties identify their own triggers and develop strategies for getting past these to a healthier means of communication.
-This allows the party to fully participate in the conciliation sessions and work with others in conflict-ridden situations in the future.
+- Our Divorce Coaches work with parties to identify communication habits that inflame the situation rather than support working through it.
+They then help parties identify their own triggers and develop strategies for getting past these to a healthier means of communication.
+This allows full participation in the conciliation sessions and sets a pattern to work with others in future conflict-ridden situations.

 - Our Divorce Financial Planner works with families to assess their income, assets, and obligations to help devise strategies for using all to provide financial security to everyone affected.